my-realm/oc/cy.md

 These further questions were posed for discusing the importance of valuable formal methods in cybernetics.
 And just before we dwell into those methods, here is one final, quintessential question:

-> What is indeed many when it is two or more, but the ssame as none when it is one?
+> What is indeed many when it is two or more, but the same as none when it is one?

 If you already obtained *the* answer to that question then being asked the very same question again and again is merely to highlight the loss of a sense of inquisitiveness once you *know* the answer.